SentsSquadBots/sentswhitelistbot/README.md

 4. Edit the `.env` file -> `nano .env` see [Configuration](#configuration)
 3. Start the bot -> `docker compose up -d`

+### Restart it
+`docker compose restart` from within the folder with the compose.yml -or- `docker restart whitelistbot`

 ### Update it
-To update the bot with the latest release:
+To update the bot with the latest release, run from within the folder with the compose.yml:
 1. `docker compose down`
 2. `docker compose pull`
 3. `docker compose up -d`